miaosilin/miaosilin.github.io/source/_posts/posts/IELTSspeaking1.md

 ***Do you like running?***

-Because you know um how long you can.
-But also we can um relax ourselves after a hard work.So.I usually go out for running.
-For school.
-People are always always keep sleep so running.It's also best way to stage.

-Well, **frankly speaking,** I don't like running very much because um I live in shenzhen.
+Well, **frankly speaking,** I don't like running very much because  I live in shenzhen.
 It is like the tropical city.
 So um, the weather is always so hot.
-And when you run for 20 minutes or even less, you look at sweaty and exhausted in a very short time.
-And I really don't like that kind of thing.
-So if I can make the choice to use um.
+And when you run for 20 minutes or even less, you look at **sweaty and exhausted** in a very short time.
+And **I really don't like that kind of thing.** So if I can make the choice to use um.
 Or um, lifting dumbbells.
 I think that um, these types of exercising are more suitable for me and like my cup of tea.

-Actually, I don't think I like running.
+Actually, **I don't think I like running**.
 I'm a lazy girl.
 Like to stay at home.
 I like to watch TV.
 Like two is nice, but I don't like exercising.
 Running and other.
 Leads to action.
 That I don't think so.
 Dog to watch TV.

-**What places are suitable for running near your place?**
+***What places are suitable for running near your place?***

-I suppose the proper place for running people is the gym where there are a lot of professional equipments, like the running machines.
-And you know some professional coaches who would Guide you.
+I suppose the proper place for running people is the gym where there are a lot of **professional equipments**, like the running machines.
+And you know some professional coaches who would **Guide you**.
 Just do it for Free.
 You know, um.
 The way in running.
 And the second reason is that people don't have to just expose themselves to the sunlight for extended period of time and against.
 Imagine you're running outdoors.
 And if you know.
 The sun is just uh watching you.
 And I think you don't feel comfortable while running.
 So that is why I I think my dream is perfect place.

 Well, I know many people would prefer to run in gyms.
-And that's kind of reasonable.
-Because if you run on the road, you can smell in many car emissions, which is kind of bad for your health.
-But I kind of like one of the lakes near my school called angelic.
+And **that's kind of reasonable.** Because if you run on the road, you can **smell in many car emissions**, **which is kind of bad for your health**.
+But I **kind of like** one of the lakes near my school called angelic.
 It is isolated from the downtown and skyscrapers is very natural.
-It has many trees and a very big lake, though it's isolated, is also well equipped with many street lights and a road forum stroke.
+It has many trees and a very big lake, though it's isolated, **is also well equipped with** many street lights and a road forum stroke.
 As so many people still go there for like a walk after dinner or for exercising purpose.

-Are referring to this question.
-I would say I always run in a park which is near my apartment.
+**Referring to this question.
+I would say** I always run in a park which is near my apartment.
 And I believe it is a suitable place for running.
 First of all, uh, there is a white run runway uh, in the park, and cars and bikes are forbidden there.
 And secondly, ah, there are a lot of plants like trees and flowers.
 Um, so the great environment and you know that um, air clean air uh will provide people a positive mood to do any exercise.

-**Do you like watching running races on TV?**
+***Do you like watching running races on TV?***

-Well, it really depends on what kind of race you refer to.
+Well, **it really depends on what kind of race you refer to**.
 Um.
 If you mean the longer distance races like marathons, I really think it is very boring because you just see those people running and running like a thousand years until they finally finished their running.
 It's kind of boring for us audience.
 But for some short distance races, especially those with hurdles like 110 meters race.
 It starts and finished in a very short period of time.
 So you don't need much patience to um, keep yourself focused into the race.
 And also it got a really good atmosphere with all the audience were shouting for their favorite runners.
 It is very excited and I really love it.

-No, but it depends on what kind of races it is.
+No, but **it depends on what kind of races it is**.
 If it's a short distance race, I would like to watch it for throwing.
 It's less than three seconds to decide whether the effort to address the payoff is worthwhile or not.
 If it's a long distance, however, like uh, 2000 meters.
 I would prefer spending my time on something else and believe that taking too much time on give me a any pressure from it.